 2. periodically obtain the VAL UE location information using the SEAL location information procedures as per the SS_LocationReporting and SS_LocationAreaInfoRetrieval APIs as specified in clauses 5.2.1 and 5.2.4;

-3. periodically obtain the VAL UE location information from the 3GPP core network using the MonitoringEvent API as specified in 3GPP TS 29.122 [3] and 3GPP TS 29.522 [28]; and
+3. periodically obtain the VAL UE location information from the 3GPP core network using the MonitoringEvent API as specified in 3GPP TS 29.122 [3] and 3GPP TS 29.522 [28], and may optionally obtain VAL UE location information from the 3rd party location management server; and